Matheus-Miari/Matheus-Miari/README.md

   - 🌱 I’m currently studying Software Engineering and specializing in Data Engineering.
 I'm also diving into front-end development, learning HTML, CSS, and JavaScript.

-  - 🔭 My goal is to work as a Data Engineer while I complete my degree, and eventually use my skills to innovate in healthcare tech.
 </p>

 <!-- Dropdown -->